Cay-Zhang/SwiftSpeech/README.md

 ```
 There are three parts here (and luckily, you can customize every one of them!):
 1. **The View Component**: A `View` that is only responsible for UI.
-2. **The Functional Component**: A component that provides the essential funtionality of speech recognition.
-The two arguments let you specify a locale (language) for recognition and an animation used when user interacts with the View Component.
+2. **The Functional Component**: A component that provides the essential functionality of speech recognition.
+The two arguments let you specify a locale (language) for recognition and an animation used when the user interacts with the View Component.
 3. **SwiftSpeech Modifier(s)**: One or more components allowing you to receive and manipulate the recognition results.
 They can be stacked together to create powerful effects.

 For now, you can just use the built-in View Component and Functional Component.
 Let's explore some **SwiftSpeech Modifiers** first since every app handles its data differently:

 **Important: Chaining multiple or identical SwiftSpeech Modifiers together doesn't override any behavior.
-All actions of the modifiers will be excuted in the order where the closest to the Functional Component excutes first and the farest excutes last.**
+All actions of the modifiers will be executed in the order where the closest to the Functional Component executes first and the farthest executes last.**

 ```swift
 // 1